Wolf Run State Park is located in southwest Ohio and offers hiking, boating, camping, fishing, hunting, swimming, and more!

 Trails at Wolf Run State Park

-Cherry Tree Trail (Wolf Run State Park) is a 0.5 mile out and back type of trail.
+Cherry Tree Trail is a 0.5-mile out-and-back type of trail.
 It is a loop that begins at the nature center.
 The nature center is near the park entrance.
-On the Cherry Tree Trail you can find lots of nature and wildlife.
+On the Cherry Tree Trail, you can find lots of nature and wildlife.

-Lakeview Trail (Wolf Run State Park) is a 1.5 mile trail that moves around the lake.
+Lakeview Trail is a 1.5-mile trail that moves around the lake.
 This trail is a nice walk from the campground to the beach area.
-The Lakeview Trail is considered to be moderately challenging in some areas and takes just over an hour to complete.
+The Lakeview Trail is moderately challenging in some areas and takes just over an hour to complete.
 It is a moderately trafficked trail and you will more than likely encounter people on this trail.
 Dogs are welcome on this trail.
 TIP: if you start from the campground it might be tough to find the trailhead, as many hikers report there is not a sign.
 At some points of this hike you may need to hike single file and some areas are steep.

-Buckeye Trail (Wolf Run State Park) is actually just a 3.5 section of the Buckeye Trail.
-It runs through Wolf Run State Park.
-The 3.5 miles long section follows a portion of the lake and moves North and South through the park.
+Buckeye Trail is actually just a 3.5 section of the Buckeye Trail.
+It runs through the Park.
+The 3.5-mile-long section follows a portion of the lake and moves North and South through the park.

 Tips for hiking with kids at Wolf Run State Park

-Snacks – This is a big one when it comes to tips for hiking with kids (or really anything with kids) Snacks are always a good thing!
+Snacks – This is a big one for hiking with kids (or really anything with kids) Snacks are always a good thing!
 We like to bring along various kinds of nuts.
 Sometimes we even make some candied pecans.
 They are sweet and still pack that punch of protein!
 The kids love them!
 We also like to bring along applesauce pouches and fresh or dried fruit.

-Child led – give your child(ren) some control.
-Let the hike be child led.
-Let them pick the trail, rotate the “hike leader” of your group between your children each time you go.
-When your child has some “say” in the decision making process it always makes them more invested in the situation.
+Child-led – give your child(ren) some control.
+Let the hike be child-led.
+Let them pick the trail, and rotate the “hike leader” of your group between your children each time you go.
+When your child has some “say” in the decision-making process it always makes them more invested in the situation.